 Prepends the entire contents of t before the beginning of operand and returns the modified text.

 Conversions: Please note that a text representation cannot be converted automatically into a String.
-This shall avoid confusion as, in contrast to a text representation, the resulting String is disconnected from the underlying artefact and changes to the String will not affect the artifact.
+This shall avoid confusion as, in contrast to a text representation, the resulting String is disconnected from the underlying artifact and changes to the String will not affect the artifact.

 Binary

-Represents an artefact or a fragment artefact in terms of the underlying binary form and allows direct manipulations.
+Represents an artifact or a fragment artifact in terms of the underlying binary form and allows direct manipulations.
 This type is subject to future extensions.
-The manipulations will be written back into the artefact at the end of the lifetime of the related VIL variable.
-A text representation may be modifiable or read-only depending on the underlying artefact.
+The manipulations will be written back into the artifact at the end of the lifetime of the related VIL variable.
+A text representation may be modifiable or read-only depending on the underlying artifact.

 Boolean isEmpty ()

-Returns whether the text representation in operand is empty.
+Returns whether the binary representation in operand is empty.

 Artifact

-The most common artefact type.
-All specific artefact types are subtypes of Artifact.
+This is the most common artifact type.
+All specific artifact types are subtypes of Artifact.

 delete()

-Delete the artefact in operand regardless of whether it is a file, a component, or a fragment within an artefact.
+Delete the artifact in operand regardless of whether it is a file, a component, or a fragment within an artifact.

 Boolean exists ()

 Returns whether the artifact in operand actually exists.
-Please note that the semantics of this operation depends on the type of artefact, e.g., for a FileArtifact this operation returns whether there is an actual underlying file.
+Please note that the semantics of this operation depends on the type of artifact, e.g., for a FileArtifact this operation returns whether there is an actual underlying file.

 String getName () / String name()

-Returns the name of the artefact in operand.
-The specific meaning of the name depends on the actual artefact type.
+Returns the name of the artifact in operand.
+The specific meaning of the name depends on the actual artifact type.

 Text getText() / Text text()